RhonnieAl/Store-api/README.md

 `limit` - Determin how many products you want to retrieve

 `page` - Select the page number you wish to view

+`numericFilters` - Search and Filter catalogue by "Price" and "Rating"

 ### Error Handling